hyung-hwan/hawk/README.md

 $ gcc -Wall -O2 -o hawk02 hawk02.c -lhawk
 ```

-The actual command may vary depending on the compiler used and the library `configure` options used.
+The actual command may vary depending on the compiler used and the `configure` options used.

 # Embedding Hawk in C++ Applications